mitodl/ocw-studio/docs/changing-a-published-course-url.md

 ## Step 5 — Publish from the Studio UI

-Trigger a live and draft publish from the Studio publish drawer.
+Publish live, and draft sites from the Studio publish drawer.

-Monitor the Concourse builds until they shows `succeeded`.
+Monitor the Concourse builds until they show `succeeded`.

 ## Step 6 — Add a Redirect from the Old URL